Ádám Borics

-Ádám Borics (born July 7, 1993) is a Hungarian mixed martial artist who competes in the Featherweight division of Bellator MMA.
-As of October 4, 2022, he is #1 in the Bellator Featherweight Rankings.
+Ádám Csöves Borics (born July 7, 1993) is a Hungarian mixed martial artist who competes in the Featherweight division of the Professional Fighters League.
+He previously competed for Bellator MMA, where he was a Featherweight title challenger.

 Early life

 Ádám Borics was born in Eger on 7 July 1993.
 He was raised in a village called Sirok.
 He started his studies there and spent his free time working out and playing football.
 At the age of 16 he started training Muay Thai with one of his friends and at the age of 17 he took part in his very first MMA training and fell in love with the sport.

 He was admitted to the University of Physical Education, but he decided to focus his financial and physical resources on sports, so he stopped his studies and took up a job in addition to training.
 At first, he worked as a masseuse and led training sessions himself.